Finance Act 2024: tax measures affecting your electric fleet

 Mass tax on track

-The weight tax or weight malus is a tax system that specifically targets vehicles according to their weight.
-Until now, it applied to models weighing over 1.8 tonnes.
-In 2024, new rules have been enacted: the threshold triggering the malus has been lowered to 1.6 tonnes.
+La mass tax or weight penalty is a tax system that specifically targets vehicles according to their weight.
+Until now, it applied to models weighing more than 1.8 tonnes.
+In 2024, new rules have been laid down: the threshold triggering the penalty will be lowered to 1.6 tonnes.

 0